mtahir19/Deep-Learning-prediction-of-COVID-19/README.md

 ## Executive Summary
 **INTRODUCTION**

-An analysis is conducted on the x-ray image for giaginisis of COVID-19.
-Each dataset contains state-by-state average test scores and participation rates, specifically from 2017 and 2018.
-Analyzing test scores and participation rates, the SAT make their test scores and participation data available to the public.
+An analysis is conducted on the x-ray image for diaginisis of COVID-19.
+931 images are taken to test different models.
+Analyzing scores and image data, the IEEE make their images and updated data available to the public.

 **METHODOLOGY**

 A **data science workflow** was implemented to conduct this analysis.
-Firstly, the **problem statement** was defined—the College Board needed to determine how to increase participation rates of the SAT.
-Next, **data scraping** was performed by locating credible sources that housed the appropriate datasets: SAT test scores and participation rates from 2017-18.
+Firstly, the **problem statement** was defined—the physicians needed to determine how to increase accuracy rates and improve COVID-19 control.
+Next, **data ** was downloaded by locating credible sources that housed the appropriate datasets: Images data scores and NLP predictions.
 Before beginning any analysis of the data, each individual dataset was imported to a **Pandas DataFrame**.
 Next, **data cleaning** was conducted to ensure that all datatypes were accurate and any other errors were fixed.
-Using all data from both years, an **exploratory data analysis** was conducted to determine any parameters.
-Since the SAT datasets contain data from an entire population of high school students from the class of 2017 and 2018, the population parameters were measured, not sample statistics.
-All statistical findings were used to then perform **data visualization**.
+Using all data, an **exploratory data analysis** was conducted to determine any parameters.
+Since the image datasets contain data from a random source, the parameters were measured, not sample statistics.
+Grid Search findings were used to then perform **data visualization and model predictions**.
 The following data visualizations were used to display the data:
-- heat map
-- histograms
-- boxplots
+- Model-1: Convolutional Neural Network (CNN) and Early Stopping
-- scatterplots
+- Model-2: Dropout Regularization
+- Model-3: Regularization Method: L1 and L2

-Once all data was visualized and all statistical summaries were conveyed, **descriptive and inferential statistical analysis** was conducted to describe what the distributions were and any trends appeared in the data.
-To confirm and support the observations made, **external research** about the SAT and any other relevant data was conducted.
-Finally, well-informed **data-driven recommendations** for the College Board were compiled.
+Once all data was visualized and all predictions are made.
+To confirm and support the observations made, **external research** about the COVID-19 work and any other relevant data was conducted.
+Finally, well-informed **data-driven recommendations** for the physicians were compiled.

 **SIGNIFICANT FINDINGS**